joshuaai/Markdown/markdown.md

 ## Here are a list of things I love:

-* Football
 * The Bible

-# In football my favourite clubs are in this order
+* The Sax
+* Pancakes

+# Some of my favorite people

-1. Liverpool
+1. Patrick Adeyemi
-2. Real Madrid
+2. Sunny Ogbereyo

 ## This is me